alejandroereyes/gatherer/README.md

     <li>Treating the DOM as an external service that you relate to via an adapter can lead to very maintainable JavaScript code.</li>
     <li>Use Capybara's JavaScript integration-testing capabilities sparingly lest you be very, very annoyed.
 Test as much as possible within each layer, separate from the others.</li>
     <li>When a formerly passing test fails, something has changed.</li>
+    <li>Using `p` and various related methods is a quick & easy way to get a sense of why a test is behaving badly.</li>
   </ol>